tldr-pages/tldr/pages/linux/pacdiff.md

 `DIFFPROG={{editor}} pacdiff`

-- Scan for files with `locate` instead of searching pacmandb to find untracked files:
+- Scan for configuration files with `locate` instead of using pacman database:

 `pacdiff --locate`